tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_3.md

 "Sir, the villagers claim they don’t know anything about Project Grim Harvest.
 We've searched the houses, interrogated several of them.
 Nothing."

 Wolff responds with an icy, humorless chuckle.
 "Bullshit they don’t," he says, his voice tinged with scorn.
-He pulls down his bandana, revealing a face that's as battle-scarred as it is cold.
+He pulls down his bandana, revealing a face that's as battle-hardened as it is cold.

 Wolff's movements are swift and predatory as he navigates through the crowd of villagers.
 His eyes scan the gathered people, searching for a target to make an example of.